Disney Wonder accidents and incidents

 |March 2020||Cruise Illness / Norovirus Outbreaks|

-According to DCL-Disney Cruise Lines, during the Panama Canal cruise (14-day itinerary from New Orleans to San Diego, March 6-20) no passengers or staff-crew on the ship reported flu-like symptoms.
-All former cruisers and the ship's crew were notified.
+According to DCL, during the Panama Canal cruise (14-day itinerary from New Orleans to San Diego, March 6-20) none of the passengers (1980) or staff-crew on the ship reported to the Infirmary any flu-like symptoms.
+All former cruisers and the ship's crew were notified about both confirmed cases.

-On April 4, at ~6:30 PM, the ship's Captain reportedly announced via the PA (Public Address) system that a total of 38 crew onboard tested positive for COVID-19.
+On April 4, at ~6:30 PM, the ship's Captain reportedly announced via the PA (Public Address) system that a total of 38 crew (out of 935 onboard) tested positive for COVID-19.
+On May 1, San Diego Port Authority announced that the ship (which berthed at B Street Pier only for bunkering) has a total of 46 Coronavirus patients out of 740 crew total.

 |13 March 2018||Crew / Passenger Crimes|